2007 IIHF World Championship: Rules

-At the 2007 IIHF World Championships, a three-point system for each game is used.
-Teams winning in regulation were awarded three points, the loser none.
-Where there was a tie score in the Preliminary, Playoff and Relegation Rounds, teams were given one point each.
+At the 2007 IIHF World Championships, a three-point system for each game was used.
+Teams winning in regulation were now awarded three points, and the loser in regulation got none.
+Where there was a tie score in the Preliminary, Playoff, and Relegation Rounds, teams were given one point each.
 A five-minute overtime followed and, if the score was still tied after overtime, Game Winning Shots was used.
 The team winning in overtime or shoot-out was awarded the extra point for a total of two points.